 <?php

-// Establish the database connection
+// Establish connection to the database

 $conn = mysqli_connect("host", "username", "password", "database_name");